sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 current research in our program.
-Specifically, Dan Kane's work in the program is towards relating such Swinnerton-Dyer statistics dependent upon different orderings of the collection of elliptic curves being sampled, while Karl Rubin, Zev Klagsbrun, and Barry Mazur are developing an approach (which has a ``Markov Process feel") to unconditionally prove the expected statistics for reduced
+Specifically, Dan Kane's work in the program is towards relating such Swinnerton-Dyer statistics dependent upon different orderings of the collection of elliptic curves being sampled, while Karl Rubin, Zev Klagsbrun, and Barry Mazur are developing an approach (which has a `Markov Process feel') to unconditionally prove the expected statistics for reduced
 $2$-Selmer ranks over an arbitrary number field for all quadratic twists families of many elliptic curves  (the elliptic curves in any of these families are ordered in a certain not entirely unnatural, but again non-standard, way).